codedx/srm-k8s/docs/DeploymentGuide.md

 Running the scripts in an alternate environment can help you stage your helm deployment if you cannot run PowerShell Core in your primary environment.
 Alternatively, consider running the scripts from a Docker container:

+>Note: Some of the following commands must be run with elevated permissions.

 ```
 $ docker run -it --rm mcr.microsoft.com/powershell bash
 $ apt update